 After something like a burger and fries, a balanced body usually craves vegetables, fish, fruits, and water – nourishment and hydration.

-By seeing the positive where most people see the negative, you can hear your food intuition more clearly, and attract more of what you want in your life.
+By seeing the positive where most people see the negative, you can hear your food intuition more clearly, and attract more of what you want into your life.

-Rather than dwelling in the tension of striving-achievement-gain-loss, you can choose to see everything as neutral information, and to remember that everything is adding up in the direction of your destiny – what’s truly meant for you.
+Rather than dwelling in the tension of striving-achievement-gain-loss, you can choose to see everything as neutral information, and to remember that everything is adding up in the direction you’re meant to be heading.

 Letting go of good-bad tension also clears confusion in the body and resets food cravings.